thephpleague/uri/docs/services/parser-query.md

 <p class="message-info">By default or if the submitted encoding is invalid the encoding is set to PHP constant <code>PHP_QUERY_RFC3986</code></p>

-<p class="message-notice">The other encoding style will are deprecated and will be removed in the next major release.
+<p class="message-notice">The other encoding styles are deprecated and will be removed in the next major release.
 You should not rely on them.</p>

 ~~~php
 <?php